iFreilicht/arduino-gpio-expander/README.md

 # Arduino GPIO expander

+The goal of this project is this project is to provide firmware and drivers to make an Arduino serve as a GPIO expander via USB, giving any PC or SBC GPIO pins that can be used as if they were built in.
+The target platform is Linux.

+# Work in progress!

+I'm only playing around right now.

 Based on [`cargo-generate`] template for jumpstarting projects on common AVR microcontroller boards.
 This template supports the following hardware at this
 time: